bobctr/sec-crawl/README.md

 ## What I have learned
 Since the purpose of this project is mainly heuristic, I would like to point out a few key concepts I've learned about during my work:

+### Web Scraper and server
-  - what scraping is, how it works and how powerful can be
+  - what scraping is, how it works and how powerful can beand server
   - how to use **scrapy** to quickly implement a scraper basic structure
   - producing web requests and parsing the response using **xpath and css selectors** to extract significant data
   - **MongoDB database**, how it differs from relational databases, how to create an instance **to store scraped data** in and how to use the Mongo shell